 The Harn Family

-When Mr. Harn's federal appointment expired in 1893, Mrs. Harn wanted to return to Ohio to live near family.
+When Mr. Harn's federal appointment expired in 1893, Mrs. Harn wanted to return to Ohio.
 But Mr. Harn said that if she would agree to live in Oklahoma, he would build her any house she wanted.
 In 1897, Mr. Harn purchased the 160 acre farm.
 Alice Harn chose a Victorian, Queen Anne style home, characterized by a small, offset front porch and the half-octagon shape of the parlor and upstairs bedroom.
-In 1903, Mr. Harn ordered it from the National Home Builders catalog as a Christmas present.
+In 1903, Mr. Harn ordered it from the National Home Builders catalog as a Christmas present and compromise.
 It was crated up in Chicago, put on a train, and erected at the homestead over 6 weeks in 1904.

 Mr. and Mrs. Harn lost a son in infancy during the early years of their marriage prior to their move to Oklahoma and had no other children, but they did take in Mrs. Harn’s niece, Florence Wilson in 1907.
 Mrs. Harn died in 1931 and Mr. Harn passed away in 1944.
 Miss Wilson inherited the house and property and lived there until 1967.
 She deeded it to the City of Oklahoma City for a museum.
 After passing through several historical societies, the Harn Homestead is now a private museum.
 In June 1986, the museum became the William Fremont Harn Gardens, Inc., doing business as the Harn Homestead, a private non-profit 501(c)(3) corporation.

 When the Harn's niece, Florence Wilson, deeded the property to the City, she did so with the expectation that this homestead would offer educational programming to children and become a children’s museum.
 Continuing with Miss Wilson’s wishes, it is our mission to teach about Oklahoma’s territorial history and what life was like during the years of 1889-1907.